-The above model can inform marketers which sites to stop advertising on or double down on, while identifying new and better performing sites in which a marketer should invest.
+The above model can inform marketers on which sites to stop advertising on or double down on while identifying new and better-performing sites in which a marketer should invest.
 It does the same thing for earned media, as well, but in this case, it’s where to spend time, as opposed to budget.
 It also enables marketers to gain true content intelligence on which topics are resonating or are being underserved in their contemporary sphere of influence online.

 Each website represented in the above on its own might not be very important.
 However, their relationships and connections with the rest of the websites are.
 Discovering and identifying relevant clusters are, too.

 Another thing that a three-dimensional map of swaths of the Internet can do is triangulation.
-Meaning, previously unknown traffic sources (direct traffic) can be revealed in many cases.
-This is very significant because some websites can have huge percentages of its traffic labeled as direct.
+Meaning, that previously unknown traffic sources (direct traffic) can be revealed in many cases.
+This is very significant because some websites can have huge percentages of their traffic labeled as direct.

 The yellow above represents the 20% of the digital sphere of industry influence a marketer can see.
-This has been acceptable since the early 2000’s.
+This has been accepted since the early 2000s.
 Today’s AI-driven analytics makes it possible, for the very first time, to see the remaining 80%.

 The technology currently exists to do this and it’s not just predictive – it’s prescriptive AI.
-Meaning, it looks at copious amounts of structured and unstructured data to explicitly tell the marketer what to do next.
+This means, that it looks at copious amounts of structured and unstructured data to explicitly tell the marketer what to do next.
 In this way, analytics as we know it has changed forever.

 The Future is Now

-Every tactic associated with earned, owned and paid media described in the ebook offers stand-alone solutions and are not part of an integrated AI-driven analytics platform.
-This is helping drive the glutton of martech software marketers are confronted with every year.
+Every tactic associated with earned, owned and paid media described in the ebook offers stand-alone solutions and is not part of an integrated AI-driven analytics platform.
+This is helping drive the glutton of Martech software marketers is confronted with every year.
 This is not ideal.

 In 2017 alone, the martech software ecosystem was over 5,000 vendors.
 When these categories are combined under one AI-driven analytics platform it makes marketing-wide integration with sales and service software much simpler and the learning curve much easier to navigate.
 Not to mention, the procurement process for one all-encompassing solution is much more palatable than the alternative.